onzfonz/comp227/src/content/8/en/part8e.md

 (values: PatientFormValues) => Promise<void>
 ```

-The return value of a `async` function is a
+The return value of an `async` function is a
 [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function#return_value)
 with the value that the function returns.
-Our function does not return anything so the proper return type is just `Promise<void>`.
+Our function does not return anything so the correct return type is just `Promise<void>`.

 </div>